I Love India: Production

 After scoring back-to-back successes like Vasanthakala Paravai (1991) and Surieyan (1992), producer K. T. Kunjumon of A. R. S. Film International wanted to collaborate again with director Pavithran and actor R. Sarathkumar; they started a project called India Today.
-However Kunjumon left the project due to creative differences with Pavithran, the project was taken over by a different production house and underwent a change of title: I Love India.
+However Kunjumon left the project due to creative differences with Pavithran, the project was taken over by a different production house and was retitled I Love India.
+It was prominently shot in Kashmir.

 Soundtrack

 The soundtrack was composed by Ilaiyaraaja, with lyrics written by Vaali.
+The song "Adi Aadivarum Pallaakku" is set to the Carnatic raga Madhyamavati.